Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \subsection{Prompting Strategies}

-Prompt crafting plays a crucial role in the performance of LLMs, especially for difficult tasks that LLMs were not explicitly pre-trained or instruction-tuned on.
-As a result, we follow best practices to ensure proper prompt crafting for the tasks.
-Figure~\ref{fig:prompt-template} illustrates the prompt templates used for input prediction and output prediction.
-We use In-Context Learning (ICL) (\cite{mann2020language, ye2023compositional, dong2022survey}) examples to introduce the tasks to LLMs, and instruct them to perform step-by-step reasoning (\emph{explicit} reasoning similar to ICL example and \emph{implicit} reasoning in the general instruction).
-Due to the complexity of inputs and outputs in real-world reasoning problems, we include additional \emph{hints} about \texttt{ {Input/output Structure}} in the prompt.
+We follow best practices to ensure proper prompt crafting for the studied tasks.
+Figure~\ref{fig:prompt-template} illustrates the prompt templates used for input, output, loop, and branch prediction \footnote{We have released our prompts on~\cite{website}.}.
+We use In-Context Learning (ICL) (\cite{mann2020language, ye2023compositional, dong2022survey}) examples to introduce the tasks to LLMs, and instruct them to perform step-by-step reasoning (\emph{explicit} reasoning similar to ICL example and \emph{implicit} reasoning in the instruction).
+Figure~\ref{fig:prompt-template}-a shows the prompts for input and output prediction.

+Due to the complexity of inputs and outputs in real-world reasoning problems, we include additional \emph{hints} about \texttt{ {Input/Output Structure}} in the prompt.
 Specifically, we provide the serialized format of the input or output to be predicted in the prompt, and ask LLMs to fill in the values instead of predicting the structure.
-For example, when we ask LLM to predict the input of the reasoning problem in Figure~\ref{fig:complex-object} (a) given the output, we provide the serialization of \texttt{ {Widget}} object shown in Figure~\ref{fig:complex-object} (c) with all the values removed.
-As a result, the LLM only needs to predict the values for each attribute.
-For problems from \SweB and \ceval, we also present the model with the extracted function dependency and class context in the prompt if available.
-We perform ablation studies to show the effectiveness of different prompting strategies (\S \ref{rq:ablation}).
+For example, when we ask LLM to predict the input of the reasoning problem in Figure~\ref{fig:complex-object} (a) given the output, we provide the serialization of \texttt{ {Widget}} object shown in Figure~\ref{fig:complex-object} (c) with all the values removed, so the LLM only predicts the values for each attribute.
+We include dependencies and class context in the prompt, if available.
+Our ablation study shows the effectiveness of different prompting strategies (\S \ref{rq:ablation}).

+Figure~\ref{fig:prompt-template}-b illustrates the prompt templates for loop prediction and branch prediction.
+Following best practices from Liu et al.~\cite{liu2025assessing}, we provide LLMs with the code annotated at loop or conditional statements.
+These annotations (prefixed with \texttt{"\#\#"}) indicate the properties to be predicted, and models are instructed to replace the placeholders marked as \texttt{"??"} with their answers.
+For loop prediction, the placeholders correspond to the states of loop variables and loop iterables\footnote{Please refer to \cite{liu2025assessing} for more information about loop variables, loop iterables, and the prompt construction}.
+For branch prediction, the placeholders require a binary decision indicating whether the branch is taken.
+As in input/output prediction, when loop variables or iterables have complex types, we include additional structural \emph{hints} in the prompt to specify the expected format of the prediction.